Worried About Getting The COVID Vaccine While Pregnant? Read This

 “For those reasons, I am very pro-vaccine,” OB-GYN Sharon Kressel, MD, tells Refinery29.
 Dr. Kressel is one of the doctors I have seen at Reiter, Hill & Johnson, who has since moved on to become the lead OB-GYN at Liv by Advantia Health in Washington, D.C.; her comment was just one of several I have received encouraging me to get the vaccine after querying various doctors at the practice.
 However, both doctors and the CDC recognize that getting vaccinated is a personal choice.
 When deciding whether to get the shot, the agency asks you to consider: your chance of exposure to COVID-19, the risks of severe illness, the known benefits of vaccination, and the “limited but growing evidence about the safety of vaccinations during pregnancy.”

-The NEJM study used data from V-safe, a CDC monitoring app that sends you text messages post-vaccine to monitor for adverse effects; the V-safe pregnancy registry, aimed at tracking effects in pregnant patients in the long term, and the Vaccine Adverse Event Reporting System (VAERS).
+The NEJM study used data from V-safe, a CDC monitoring app that sends you text messages post-vaccine to monitor for adverse effects; the V-safe pregnancy registry, aimed at tracking effects in pregnant patients in the long term; and the Vaccine Adverse Event Reporting System (VAERS).
 The CDC says the data is preliminary but reassuring.
-As of May 11, over 110,000 pregnant people have enrolled in V-Safe, and “interpretation of the data thus far has not shown an increased risk of adverse pregnancy outcomes above baseline in unvaccinated populations,” says Dr. Kressel.
+As of May 11, over 110,000 pregnant people have enrolled in V-safe, and “interpretation of the data thus far has not shown an increased risk of adverse pregnancy outcomes above baseline in unvaccinated populations,” says Dr. Kressel.

 Advertisement

 While there is still limited data available on COVID vaccines during pregnancy, many doctors are now comfortable saying that they do not pose a risk for pregnant people or their babies because of how these vaccines work.
 For example, they do not appear to affect the placenta, which is usually the first thing doctors examine if something goes wrong with a pregnancy.
-A Northwestern University study recently published in the Obstetrics & Gynecology journal that studied women who were vaccinated while pregnant found no evidence that the vaccines affected their placentas.
+A Northwestern University study recently published in the Obstetrics & Gynecology journal that looked at women who were vaccinated while pregnant found no evidence that the vaccines affected their placentas.
 “We don’t see any signals that suggest the placenta is getting injured from the vaccine,” co-author Emily Miller, MD, assistant professor of obstetrics and gynecology at Northwestern University Feinberg School of Medicine and a Northwestern Medicine maternal fetal medicine physician, told the Chicago Tribune.
 “This builds upon rapidly emerging data that emphasizes that the vaccine is not dangerous during pregnancy.”
 However, another Northwestern study showed that placentas of pregnant people who contract COVID do show evidence of injury.

 There are more clinical trials and studies underway, and vaccine manufacturers are also collecting data from pregnant people: Pfizer is currently running a study of its vaccine in 4,000 pregnant women.